 Students who for any reason find it desirable to carry more than the maximum course load listed above may request this privilege through their academic advisor (program director for graduate students).
 Note that a cumulative GPA of 3.00 or above is recommended before an undergraduate student attempts an overload.

 Process: The student should initiate a request for an overload by contacting their academic advisor (or graduate program director).
-If an overload is approved, the advisor/graduate program director must contact the Office of the Registrar via email to authorize the overload.
+If an overload is approved, the advisor/graduate program director must contact the Registrar's Office via email to authorize the overload.
 The email must include the student's name and student ID number, the term (or summer session) for which the overload is being requested, and a specific maximum number of credit hours the student will be allowed to take that term.